g-cassie/ember-drf/README.md

 2. Related records can be sideloaded under other root keys.

-`ember_drf` supports the above structural changes by providing the SideloadSerializer base class.
+`drf_ember` supports the above structural changes by providing the SideloadSerializer base class.
 This must be used in conjunction with one or more typical `ModelSerializers`.
 Despite the name, SideloadSerializer may be used without any sideloading options in order to simply nest the